Sebs-Studio/WooCommerce-Video-Product-Tab/README.md

 WooCommerce Video Product Tab works with any theme that supports WooCommerce.

 ## Localization
-English (default) - always included. *.po file (default.po) in language folder for translations.
+* English (default) - always included. *.po file (default.po) in language folder for translations.
+* French
+* Brazilian Portuguese by Johnny Bauer.

-If you do a translation for your site please send it to me to include as part of the plugin language folder.
+If you do a translation for the plugin, please send it to me to include as part of the plugin language folder.
 I'll acknowledge your work here.
 To send your translation files contact me. (http://www.sebs-studio.com/contact/)

 ## Related Plugins